-1. .
-Me ssage from CAFOR Chairperson- Prof Kate Adoo-Adeku 7 2.
-2. Message from Executive Director- Dr Lawalley Cole 9 3. .
-Gei neral Corporate Information about CAFOR 11 4.
-List of CAFOR Executive Board, Secretariat and Partner organisations 13 4.1) CAFOR Executive Board 13 4.2) CAFOR Secretariat 14 4.3) CAFOR Members 15 4.4) CAFOR Partner Organizations 17 5. .
-CAI FOR Organisation & Governance Structure 20 6. .
-Ma in CAFOR activities in 2018 22 7. .
-Ma in CAFOR activities in 2019 33 8. .
-CAI OR Scholarship Programmes 62 1: 1.
-F uture activities 67 12 2.
-(CAFOR Budget as per 2020-2024 Strategic Plan 70 13 13.
-CAFOR and local and international media Annex 1: Executive Director - Interview with Capital Magazine 79 Annex 2 Activity Summary with Embassies & Co-operation Agencies Accredited To The AU
+1. M essage from CAFOR Chairperson- Prof Kate Adoo-Adeku 6 2. М Message from Executive Director- Dr Lawalley Cole 3.
+Ge eneral Corporate Information about CAFOR 10 4.
+List of CAFOR Executive Board, Secretariat and Partner organisations 12 4.1) CAFOR Executive Board 12 4.2) CAFOR Secretariat 13 4.3) CAFOR Members 14 4.4) CAFOR Partner Organizations 16 5.
+CA FOR Organization & Governance Structure 19 6.
+Ma ain CAFOR activities in 2018 21 7.
+Ma ain CAFOR activities in 2019 32 8.
+Ma ain CAFOR Activities in 2020 61 11 Future activities 84 12 CAFOR Budget as per 2020-2024 Strategic Plan 87 13.
+CAFOR and local and international media 95 An Annex 1: Executive Director - Interview with Capital Magazine Annex 2 Activity Summary with Embassies & Co-operation Agencies Accredited To The AU

-1. Message from CAFOR Chairperson- Prof Kate Adoo-Adeku
+Message from CAFOR Chairperson- Prof Kate Adoo-Adeku

 I bring you warm greetings and best wishes on behalf of the Executive Board and members of CAFOR.
 I also take this opportunity of extending my heartfelt greetings to the African Union Commission, our host institution.
 We wish to express our profound gratitude for the great support and assistance we continue to get from the Commission.
-It is my pleasure to convey to you all this messages as we release our first activities report which covers two years of our existence.
+It is my pleasure to convey to you all this messages as we release our first activities report which covers two and a half years of our existence.
 I also take this opportunity to thank all the staff of the CAFOR Secretariat based in Addis Ababa, Brazzaville and Nairobi for their tireless efforts to ensure the smooth running of the CAFOR machinery despite the challenges that you all face daily.
 We wish to, on this occasion, express our appreciation to you all while we say behind every cloud there is a silver lining.